EdinburghParkLife/ParkLifeToolkit/README.md

 It will ask you to sign up.
 All you need to provide is an email and passsword.
 These can be anything you choose as they are purely used for login security.
 Remember these credentials as you will need them again to log back in.

 ## Usage

-### Homepage
-Once you are logged in, you are provided with a list of bots, which should just display the test bot.

 ### Importing the chatbots
 To import the chatbot provided, click the dropdown `Create Bot` and select `Import Existing`.